 State Enter the number of the state to start disassembly from.
 Select the Low Word option when you want to start disassembly from the low 16-bits of the 32-bits of captured data.

-Dequeued Data Align From State When trace data is being dequeued (in other words, when captured states are shuffled so that operand cycles appear with the instruction cycles that cause them), this box lets you enter the number of the operand cycle state that is caused by the instruction cycle state you are disassembling from.

-OK Disassembles and displays the trace data, and closes the
+Dequeued Data Align From State When trace data is being dequeued (in other words, when captured states are shuffled so that operand cycles appear with the instruction cycles that cause them), this box lets you enter the number of the operand cycle state that was caused by the instruction cycle state you are disassembling from.
+OK Disassembles and displays the trace data, and closes the dialog box.
+Cancel Cancels the command and closes the dialog box.